 I don't drink alcohol so that one can limit to zero.
 I think one steak a week or a burger is a great plan.
 It's what I do myself already.

 I do like that he allows himself to still enjoy pasta and a dessert.
-Make both of them good.
+Might I suggest his Cacio e Pepe as your pasta for the week.

 0 times a week (or NEVER!)